 These are the stories told by David Hunt, to his son, Bruce Hunt

 1.Even as a little boy, family was always very important to David.
 He would tell stories about when he was a little boy and his parents owned a Texaco gas station in Gananoque, ON.
-David’s family lived in the apartment building directly across the road, and David would spend many days sitting up in his room, looking out over the gas pumps, and watching his father chat up with drivers throughout that day.
+David’s family lived in the apartment building just down at the next corner (southwest side).
+David could see his dad working there at the gas pumps and often in what is now a lawyer’s office in the stone house beside the station.

-2. David, a wonderful storyteller (with a flare for the dramatic), told about a time when his great Grandfather, Rev. Roy Raymond was driving around the Inveraray, ON area.
-Suddenly, the floorboards of his Fire Bird car caught fire, and Rev. Raymond could be seeing running and to and from the local creek trying to extinguish the flames.
+2. David, a wonderful storyteller (with a flare for the dramatic), told about a time when his Grandfather, Rev. Roy Raymond was driving around the Inverary, ON area.
+Suddenly, the floorboards of his car caught fire, and Rev. Raymond could be seeing running and to and from the local creek trying to extinguish the flames.

-4. David and his brother John were extremely close, so when John was diagnosed with Rheumatic Fever and began experiencing extreme pain and hallucinations, David was devastated.
+4. David and his brother John were extremely close, so when John was diagnosed with rheumatic fever and began experiencing extreme pain and hallucinations, David was devastated.
 The local country doctor told David’s parents that the best way to mitigate the issues was to move to a warmer climate – namely California.
-Wanting to do best by their children, David’s parents left their work, sold their home, and moved the family across the country and down to California – only to discover from the California Doctors that in fact the California weather would not benefit John at all.
+David’s father, Jack gave up his government job , sold his St. Lawrence River property as well as their home, and moved to California – only to discover from the California Doctors that in fact the California weather would not benefit John at all.
 Despite the extremely long trip, David fondly recalled driving through the dessert that summer of 1948, with the air condition pumping!
-At that time, the car air conditioning consisted of a large bullet-shaped metal container attached through the window that was filled with ice or cold water.
+At that time, the car air conditioning consisted of a large bullet-shaped aluminum container attached through the window that was filled with ice.
 It was a marvel at the time!

 5. David would often tell stories about his experiences in Scouts.
-Part of a life- long Scouting family, David and his brother John formed the 17th Kingston Scout Group.
-David had a real passion for the organization, which he learned from his father, who had also been involved in scouting.
+Part of a life- long Scouting family, David and his brother John joined the 17th Kingston Scout Group.
+David had a real passion for the organization, which he learned from his father, who had also been involved in scouting on the 17th’s group committee.

 6. David would tell stories of his Great Aunt, Anna Robinson, who was a famous actress on Broadway in New York City!
 Anna went on to marry the Earl of Rosalind, and so became a Countess.
 Her life often seemed so much more exciting and glamorous then David’s simple life in Ontario.
 Unfortunately, the Earl was a gambler and he gambled away all his inheritance and all of Anna’s money she earned in her Broadway days.